Normally, when we construct wellness plans for ourselves we focus on two components:

-Both our physical and emotional health is in part tied to our environments, and it's up to each of us to cultivate our surroundings into something positive.
+Both our physical and emotional health is in part tied to our environment, and it's up to each of us to live in harmony with our surroundings.
 Often our environments become normalized, and we fail to ask pertinent questions.

-In studies, people living in cluttered homes are shown in studies to show higher levels of cortisol, the stress hormone¹.
+In studies, people living in cluttered homes are shown to have higher levels of cortisol, the stress hormone¹.
 It's not a coincidence; people feel more at home when their environment is free from clutter.

-Of course, going too far in the other direction can also cause some anxiety.
-Trying to maintain a level of clinical cleanliness and organization in your home or office.
+Of course, going too far in the other direction can negatively affect your emotional wellness.
+Just do your best to incorporate daily habits that help improve the organization in your home or office.
 For most people, there is a comfort zone where things are free from clutter but still look "lived in."